In Peak Anders Ericsson explains how to train to achieve mastery and expertise.

-- Goes outside of your comfort zone
+- Pushes you outside of your comfort zone

 Getting out of your comfort zone means trying to do something that you couldn’t do before.
 If it’s easy, you keep going.
 If you can’t, finding ways around it is one of the hallmarks of purposeful practice.